gvieralopez/homedumper/README.md

 $ pip install -r requirements.txt
 ```

-To fetch the source code and install all the dependencies.
+To fetch the source code and install software dependencies.

 ## 2. Usage